mikesc1/ColorDeficiencyCorrection/README.md

 # ColorDeficiencyCorrection
-My has always wanted to be able to teach me to fly and help me get my pilots license, but I'm red-green color deficient.
+My dad has always wanted to be able to teach me to fly and help me get my pilots license, but I'm red-green color deficient.
 I have an idea for attempting to correct it enough to get an unrestricted private pilots license.

 The purpose of this project is to at least marginally rehabilitate my red-green color vision.
 I will attempt to use python to analyze my trouble areas in the Ishihara plates using OpenCV.
 The specific problem hexadecimals will be fed into a repurposed 2D Ising model code that will allow saturation to be adjusted in real time.
 My hope is that by continued exposure to the threshold at which I can/cannot tell two shades apart, I will increase my ability to detect the different colors.
 Recent research into neuroplasticity supports that this treatment should be possible.